Lilahamstern/ced/README.md

 Follow steps below to get started!

 - Clone the [repo](https://github.com/Lilahamstern/ced)
-- Edit `.env` file to fir your needs
+- Edit `config.json` file to fir your needs
 - Go back to the root folder and run `docker-compose up -d`

 ### Prerequisites